-Taylor serves sixth through eighth grades and enjoys a diverse population of 713 students.
-The staff at Taylor Middle School is dedicated to a quality education for all students.
+Taylor serves sixth through eighth grades and enjoys a diverse population of 716 students.
+The staff at Taylor Middle School is dedicated to quality education for all students.
 Aligned to the district's mission and vision, Taylor prioritizes equity and rigor as the cornerstone of teaching and learning.
 The staff at Taylor are focused on providing standards-based instruction that will prepare the whole child for high school and beyond.
 In addition, we encourage our teachers to utilize common, formative assessments tied to the standards as a measure of their student's progress.
 Our curriculum is designed to meet the needs of our students.
 For our sixth graders, we provide a gradual, nurturing transition to middle school life with a two-period core program consisting of English and social studies and another core consisting of science and math.
 In addition to these two cores, students also are enrolled in PE, and an explorative "wheel" class which includes academic technology, computer science, architecture, literature courses, and music and orchestra.

-Our seventh grade program provides a two-period English and social studies core that gradually prepares students for the eighth grade program.
+Our seventh-grade program provides a two-period English and social studies core that gradually prepares students for the eighth-grade program.
 Seventh graders take science, PE, mathematics, and an elective class.
-Our eighth grade program offers one period of English, United States history, science and math.
+Our eighth-grade program offers one period of English, United States history, science and math.
 All eighth graders take PE, as well as one elective class.
 Taylor Middle School offers a rich elective program that includes, Art, Drama, Leadership, Music, and Spanish.

-This year, Taylor revised its traditional bell schedule to a modified block schedule which affords us the ability to add two advisory periods on Thursday and Friday afternoons.
-Currently, the work done in advisory is devoted to SEL or social/emotional learning.
+This year, Taylor revised its traditional bell schedule to a modified block schedule which affords us the ability to add two advisory periods on Wednesday and Thursday mornings.
+Currently, the work done in advisory is devoted to SEL or social/emotional learning as well as academic support such as small group instruction, reteaching, and assessment.
 Our vision is to move towards a Response to Intervention model, or Rtl model where intervention is offered for students not meeting the standard or extension for students who have met the standard.
-All of this work is framed by our district's LCAP goals that promote the common core, multiple tiered support for all students, and the making and sustaining of community relationships and partnerships.
+All of this work is framed by our district's LCAP goals that promote the common core, multiple-tiered support for all students, and the making and sustaining of community relationships and partnerships.
+Furthermore, our students have created a "No Place for Hate" group to educate our students and staff about bullying, tolerance, and acceptance.
+This group meets once a week during advisory time to discuss the needs on campus and present to the student body education based around bullying prevention.

-2021-22 School Overview
+2022-23 School Overview